zonkiie/cpp_odb-soap/README.md

 # Required: [libzbcl](https://zonkiies-big-collection-lib.sourceforge.io/)

+libzbcl is only required for the autorization code (which is not used in this example but compiled) and the file size detection.

 ## How to start with code generation etc
 The best strategy currenty is to take my example project and modify it, until the tutorial is complete.
 Also, use my Makefile.